liuhuanjim013/MUJIN-Frontend-Programming-Challenge/README.md

 Besides fulfilling the basic goal of implementing the components above and creating a working application, there are a few other things we're looking for:
 - How clean is your code?
 Are things organized?
-- Is your app filled with a ton of Backbone boilerplate that could have been abstracted elsewhere?
+- If you use Backbone, is your app filled with a ton of Backbone boilerplate that could have been abstracted elsewhere?
+- If you use AngularJS, do you abuse the template language that incorrectly mixes logic inside the templates?
 - How DRY are the components you built?
 Could I easily use them in another application if I wanted to treat them like a library?
 - How did you use events to properly decouple things?
 - How did you do dependency management?
-Even though you can get everything done with just Backbone / threejs, imagine if this app were to grow to use 100 dependencies and I wanted to start changing the versions of everything.
+Even though you can get everything done with just Backbone/AngularJS and threejs, imagine if this app were to grow to use 100 dependencies and I wanted to start changing the versions of everything.
 Would that be easy or hard to do?
 - How did you deploy the app?
 Again we strongly recommend [github pages](https://pages.github.com/) for this project.
 - Are your commits easy to read / understand?
 Are your commit messages short and to the point?
 - Did you use any sort of module loader?
 Did you protect things from polluting the global namespace?
 - Are there any performance bottlenecks?

+You can also take a look at scoring.md for more details.

-Best of luck and feel free to email me or Rosen with any questions!
+Best of luck and feel free to email us with any questions!